Here are some supportive things to do if your child is experiencing abuse.

 When you speak about the abuse, call out the behaviors, not the person.
 They may still be in love with the abuser, and talking bad about your child's dating partner will likely discourage them from asking for help in the future.

 TAKE STEPS TOGETHER

 When talking to your child about a safety plan or what to do next, it should be their decision.
 Ask what they want to do and how you can support them.
 If they aren't comfortable talking to you about it, help connect them with additional support, such as TAP808 or another local organization.

 Be sure not to take steps they don't want, like forcing them to change schools or taking legal action.
 Don't forget, at the end of the day, it's their decision.

 It's never too early to start talking about healthy relationships.
 Here are some ways you can get the conversation going.

 Teach them to consider and advocate for what they deserve in a healthy relationship (friendship or dating)

 Ask them what makes them feel loved or appreciated and how to reciprocate for others

-- Empower them to establish their boundaries and what they're okay or not okay with
+Empower them to establish boundaries and what they're okay or not okay with

-- Help them listen to their gut feelings about situations and respect their instincts
+Teach them to listen to their gut feelings about situations and respect their instincts